Skip to content

 • extension_ids (string)

-• extension_count (int)
+• extensions_count (int)

-• gemini_cli.user_prompt: Emitted when a user submits a prompt.
+Emitted when you submit a prompt.

 • prompt_length (int)